The juxtaposition of his two identities is stark.

 “As a lawyer, I know how to speak in front of juries, but I do get anxious in those kinds of environments,” Coleman said.
 “Doing laughter yoga has helped me.
 When I go to court, I’ll smile to bring back that sense of relaxation and calm.”

 Laughing in San Diego

 Coleman is the sole-proprietor of Laughing in San Diego, an organization that trains laughter yoga leaders and brings free classes to the community.
-Coleman also leads classes for seniors and brain-injury patients, as well as corporations looking to improve employee morale.
+Coleman also leads classes for seniors and brain-injury patients (read more about them), as well as corporations looking to improve employee morale.